antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ## Load text data

+In this section we show load data and do rudimentary pre-processing.

 Read the text data -- the labeled DSL commands -- from a CSV file (using `example-dataset` from ["Data::ExampleDatasets"](https://github.com/antononcube/Raku-Data-ExampleDatasets), [AAp2]):